TransUnion Rental Screening Solutions (TURSS) Privacy Notice

 • To manage access and provide security

-• To deliver a personalized Online Service experience
+• To deliver a personalized online experience

 • To measure advertising effectiveness.